Darren Holden (footballer): Non-league

+Holden left South Shields following their promotion into the Northern Premier League and decided to stay in the Northern League when he signed for West Auckland Town in June 2017.
+He was only with the club until 13 October 2017, when he moved much higher up the pyramid to sign for National League side Guiseley.
+He made his first appearance for Guiseley in the FA Cup fourth-qualifying round 6–0 win over Northern League side Shildon, with manager, Paul Cox, describing his performance as an "excellent debut".
+He became a mainstay in the team but lost his place in the side during December and January.
+He regained his place at left back in the season run-in, making 22 appearances in all competitions.
+He couldn't stop Guiseley from finishing in bottom place which resulted in relegation to the National League North.
+Holden was one of fourteen players to be released at the end of the campaign as Guiseley looked to cut costs.

 Following their relegation to the National League North, Holden was released from Guiseley and signed for Consett in 2018.
 After making 44 appearances in his first season with Consett, Holden signed a new contract to keep him with the club for a further year.
 He made a total of 133 appearances for Consett, scoring eleven times and also played for the club at Wembley Stadium in their 2020 FA Vase Final defeat.

 On 12 October 2022, he signed for Northern Premier League Division One West side Clitheroe, making his debut against Bootle in a 4-0 win.

+In December 2023, Holden signed for fellow Northern Premier League Division One West side Mossley.
+He spent only one season with Mossley and signed for Nelson in June 2024.

 Style of play

 Holden is an attacking-minded left-back known for his long throws, fast pace, and having a strong left foot.